mattrips/scratchPad/Protocol Conformance.md

 Most powerfully, a protocol may serve as the basis for an existential type bearing the same type name as the protocol, with the interface of the existential type being defined by the protocol.

 ## 1. Protocol Conformance
-A protocol conformance specifies, for each protocol requirement of a protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement if the protocol requirement is invoked.
+With respect to a type declared to conform to a protocol, a protocol conformance specifies, for each protocol requirement of a protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement if the protocol requirement is invoked on the .

 ### 1.1 The Witness
 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.